YaraSco/mlazure-project-3/README.md

 ### Overview
 *TODO*: Explain about the data you are using and where you got it from.

+We use the Orange Juice dataset taken from the R package [Bayesian Inference for Marketing/Micro-Econometrics](https://cran.r-project.org/web/packages/bayesm/index.html)(bayesm).

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.